nqminds/trustnetz/packages/docusaurus/docs/build5-docs/80-Factory provisioning/10-factory-intro.md

 # iDevID utilisation

-The iDevID utilisation, is the full BRKSI WIFI provisioning flow.
+The iDevID utilisation, is the full BRSKI WIFI provisioning flow.

 The "ideal requirements" for this process are